plone/training/mastering_plone/api.rst

 Debug mode
     When starting Plone using ``./bin/instance -O Plone debug`` you'll end up in an interactive debugger.

-plone.app.debugtoolbar (not working yet in Plone 5!)
+plone.app.debugtoolbar
     An add-on that allows you to inspect nearly everything.
-It even has an interactive console and a tester for TALES-expressions.
+It even has an interactive console, a tester for TALES-expressions and includs a reload-feature like plone.reload.

 plone.reload
     An add-on that allows to reload code that you changed without restarting the site.
 It is also used by plone.app.debugtoolbar.